MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/run-web-app-in-cordova.md

     ![Select a Publish Target](media/run-web-app-in-cordova/figure-07.png)

+	> [!NOTE]
-	> **Note**: Visual Studio will generate a unique value for the **Web App Name** field, you'll want to change this value to something more easily remembered, or at least something relevant to the application.
+	> Visual Studio will generate a unique value for the **Web App Name** field, you'll want to change this value to something more easily remembered, or at least something relevant to the application.
 This value must be unique across all web apps hosted by the Microsoft Azure App Service, so you will have to think carefully of the name you pick.
 Add your company name or your name to the app name to help ensure uniqueness.

 5. In the **Publish** dialog that appears, you will need to change the **Site URL** from an `http://` to an `https://` connection.
 This is required for iOS support for the application; which you won't be using test right now, but may be useful later.